TNRIS/dataHub/README.md

 ### `npm start`

+Runs the app in the development mode using the production API (api.tnris.org).<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

+### `npm run dev-start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode using a local/development instance of the API (localhost:8000).<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>